Viscoelastic response and anisotropic hydrodynamics in Weyl semimetals: Kubo approach to viscoelastic response

 and, as a result, to a different viscoelasticity tensor

 cf. Eq.~(\ref{Kubo-Dirac-eta}).
-Therefore, while the static (intra-band) part of the viscoelasticity tensor is the same for symmetric Belinfante and nonsymmetric canonical stress tensors, the dynamic (inter-band) part is sensitive to the choice of the stress tensor.
+Therefore, while the static (intraband) part of the viscoelasticity tensor is the same for symmetric Belinfante and nonsymmetric canonical stress tensors, the dynamic (interband) part is sensitive to the choice of the stress tensor.

+Since the Belinfante and canonical stress tensor generically lead to different viscoelastic tensors, cf. Eqs.~(\ref{Kubo-Dirac-eta}) and (\ref{Kubo-Dirac-eta-1}), it is important to discuss the difference between them.
+Firstly, we note a different physical origin of these stress tensors.
+As we discuss in detail in Appendix~\ref{sec:App-1-canon}, the canonical stress tensor (\ref{Kubo-Dirac-T-canon}) is defined via mechanical deformations.
+Therefore, it is often called the phonon stress tensor.
+On the other hand, the Belinfante stress tensor follows from the momentum continuity equation with additional contributions due to internal angular degrees of freedom, see Appendix~\ref{sec:App-1-continuum}.
+Both approaches are also discussed and contrasted in Refs.~\cite{Rao-Bradlyn:2019,Robredo-Bradlyn:2021}.

+These two different stress tensors correspond to two different forms of viscosity: the phonon viscosity for the canonical stress tensor and ``momentum" viscosity for the Belinfante stress tensor.
+The former is manifested in thermal transport and acoustic phonon dispersion.
+The momentum viscosity can be probed via hydrodynamic transport, see the discussion in Sec.~\ref{sec:Kinetics}.
+Therefore, these two different definitions of the stress tensor are manifested in different types of viscosities and, as a result, different observables.